(From Old Corral collection)

 Real name: Charles Frederick Gebhart

 Initially billed as 'Charles Jones', he adopted the screen moniker of 'Buck Jones' by the mid 1920s.
-Around that time, he also acquired a white steed by the name of 'Silver'.
+And he also acquired a white steed by the name of 'Silver'.

 A quick review of the film credits of Jones' silents shows a veritable 'who's who' of directors that would make their mark in subsequent years doing both A and B grade movies.
 Included were John Ford, William Wellman, W. S. 'Woody' Van Dyke and Lambert Hillyer.

 But let's not get ahead of ourselves.
-More on Buck's birth date and early years in the next couple webpages.
+More on Buck's birth date and early years in subsequent webpages.